Arcade Party Pak

 Arcade Party Pak is a PlayStation compilation of six Atari and Midway games: 720°, Klax, Rampage, Smash TV, Super Sprint, and Toobin'.
-It was the first compilation game for the system.
 All games are presented in their original arcade formats as individually launchable games from the main menu.

 Gameplay

 The player is presented with a main menu where they can select from the 6 arcade titles.
 For each game they can select various settings such as skill level, number of lives and if they want high scores automatically saved to the memory card.
 In addition to the games themselves, there are also behind the scenes interviews on the making of the games presented as an FMV.
 The compilation features the following games:

-720°
+720° (1986)

 A skateboarding game where the player must complete tricks to increase their score.

-Klax
+Klax (1990)

 A puzzle video game where blocks roll towards the player who can catch them on a panel and drop them into the playing area below to get color matches to score points.